westonruter/google-site-kit-gtag-script-deprioritization/README.md

 | TTFB (median)     |   32.3 |   32.4 |     +0.10 |    +0.3% |
 | LCP-TTFB (median) | 540.75 | 539.95 |     -0.80 |    -0.1% |

-I tried briefly to add Firefox to benchmark-web-vitals, but some of the Puppeteer APIs being used aren't supported yet.
+To see the real benchmark improvements I would use Firefox.
+I did try briefly to [add Firefox to benchmark-web-vitals](https://github.com/GoogleChromeLabs/wpp-research/pull/191), but some of the Puppeteer APIs being used aren't supported yet.

 Here is a diff of the change this applies: